Kayou-Corporation/.github/profile/README.md

 ---

 ### 🧵 [KThreads](https://github.com/Kayou-Corporation/KThreads)
-> Custom threading and task system.

-KThreads is our multi-threading layer built for deterministic, high-throughput workloads:
+> KThreads is our multi-threading layer built for deterministic, high-throughput workloads

 - Single thread management with polls of tasks
 - Thread pool management that can hold multiple queues, each with its own reserved threads